damianh/LittleForker/README.md

 #### Security nonce

-To prevent other local processes from connecting to the pipe, you can use a shared nonce known to both parent and child:
+To prevent other local processes from sending unsolicited EXIT signals, you can use a shared nonce known to both parent and child.
+The nonce is validated over the wire protocol (not embedded in the pipe name), so it cannot be discovered by enumerating named pipes.

 ```csharp
 // Child process — read nonce from environment variable set by parent